 It may also interfere with iron absorption if taken at the same time as iron containing foods or supplements.
 If you are worried about not getting enough iron in your diet it may be a good idea to use either the tea or peppermint oil capsules before a meal rather than with it.

-Peppermint tea or oil is not recommended for pregnant women, very young children or people with heart disease, ulcers or problems with reflux and heartburn.
+Strong peppermint tea or oil is not generally recommended for pregnant women, very young children or people with heart disease, ulcers or problems with reflux and heartburn.
 Again talk to your doctor if in doubt.

 There have been a few studies, mainly on rats, that suggest drinking large amounts of peppermint tea may lower testosterone levels.
 It seems the amounts would need to be relatively excessive, but it still makes good sense for men concerned about this to enjoy the tea in moderation.